Announcements

 PEARL Connections offers parents a space to connect, collaborate, and learn together while students take part in activities.
 Join teachers and other families to share resources, discuss curriculum, and explore school topics in a supportive community setting.

-Please email efrantz@qsd48.org if you have any questions about these events.Port Angeles Main Library - Raymond Carver Room
+Please email efrantz@qsd48.org if you have any questions about these events.Thursday, March 5th from 2-4pm

 Friday, February 6, 2026 from 2-4pm